itsclick/C4---Group-10/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code is used
+- Azubi African for providing the prototype template
+- Samuel
-- Inspiration
+- Kwame and,
-- etc
+- Selase